wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-7.&emsp;God and God’s creations remain in surety, and therefore know that no miscreation exists.
+7. God and God’s creations remain in surety, and therefore know that no miscreation exists.
 <sup>2</sup>Truth cannot deal with errors that you want.
 <sup>3</sup>I was a man who remembered spirit and spirit’s knowledge.
 <sup>4</sup>As a man I did not attempt to counteract error with knowledge, but to correct error from the bottom up.